-The Firm's LCR may fluctuate from period to period, due to changes in its HQLA and estimated total net cash outflows under the LCR, as a result of ongoing business activity.
-The Firm's HQLA are expected to be available for use to address its liquidity needs in a time of stress.
+The Firm's average LCR may fluctuate from period to period, due to changes in its HQLA and estimated net cash outflows under the LCR as a result of ongoing business activity.
+The Firm's HQLA are expected to be available to meet its liquidity needs in a time of stress.

-The following table presents further detail on the Firm's average LCR, and average unweighted and weighted amount of HQLA, cash outflows and cash inflows, for the three months ended June 30, 2017.
+The following table presents further detail on the Firm's average LCR, and average unweighted and weighted amount of HQLA, cash outflows and cash inflows, for the three months ended September 30, 2017.